Inaugural Convergence

 For Sponsors / Reserved Seat Ticket Holders:

-3:30 PM Hear from media manufacturing and film production industry business leaders about how the MEDIA film tax credit makes Montana more competitive, creates jobs, provides workforce training/education, and contributes to community development
+3:30 PM See for yourself how movies are made going from the film lot to the big screen with a demonstration by JP Gabriel of Filmlites Montana, followed by a discussion led by Lynn-Wood Fields, owner of Montana Film Tax Credits and Media Training Center about how the MEDIA film tax credit makes Montana more competitive, creates jobs, provides workforce training/education, and contributes to community development

 SPONSORED BY: VISIT BILLINGS

-NATIONAL PARK SERVICE TOUR & TALK ABOUT RECOVERY/NEW ROAD CONSTRUCTION IN YELLOWSTONE NATIONAL PARK POST FLOOD
+NATIONAL PARK SERVICE TOUR & TALK ABOUT RECOVERY & RESILIENCY IN THE GREATER YELLOWSTONE

-Hear the amazing story of recovery and resiliency in the Greater Yellowstone directly from Superintendent Cam Sholly, Deputy Superintendent Mike Tranel, and Chief of Facility Management and Operations, Duane Bubac.
+Hear the amazing story of recovery and resiliency in the Greater Yellowstone directly from Superintendent Cam Sholly and Park staff.

-Ticket cost of $20/pp is to cover transportation expense and a brown bag lunch.
+Ticket cost of $20/pp is to cover transportation expense and/or lunch.

 Tours of the Lamar Valley will be offered separately for anyone who is interested.